Read the case between wired vs wireless headphones. And discover which headphone connectivity option suits your lifestyle better.

 In RF technology, on the other hand, the audio transmission process involves a stereo frequency modulation system.
 RF headphones utilize electromagnetic signals to receive audio from an audio device.
 Unlike Bluetooth, it has a much stronger and longer range.

+RF is more commonly used for wireless headphones made specifically for TV.
 Depending on the headphones, the range can even reach up to 300 ft.

 Lastly, in IF transmissions, line-of-sight technology is used to transmit audio signals.
 In here, no interference or blockages should come between the transmitter and receiver.
 Aptly named, they must be in the ‘line-of-sight’ of each other.
 Headphones, microwaves, and FM radios also use this technology.